benkiefer/ember-cli-gradle-plugin/README.md

           // use only the presence of the node modules folder to determine up to date status, not all its contents trackNodeModulesContents = false

+          // use to override the executable for a package install (npm vs. yarn) packageInstallExecutable = "npm"

+          // use to override the install command for a package install packageInstallExecutable = "install"

           // use to override the command for build buildCommand = "build"